 (3) In proceedings for an offence under subsection (2) it shall be a defence to prove that at the date of the alleged offence the person charged believed, and had reasonable grounds for believing, that the lottery was being conducted under and in accordance with the requirements of this Act.

-[Section 106 amended by No. 24 of 1998 s.
+[Section 106 amended: No. 24 of 1998 s.
 65.]

 107. Amusements with prizes, which are permitted